browserengineering/book/book/accessibility.md

 to allow the user to go back, to type in the address bar, and to create and cycle through tabs, all with the keyboard.
-We'll also add a keyboard shortcut for quitting the browser.[^one-more] Let's make all these shortcuts use the `Ctrl` modifier key so they don't interfere with normal typing: `Ctrl-Left` to go back, `Ctrl-L` to type in the address bar, `Ctrl-T` to create a new tab, `Ctrl-Tab` to switch to the next tab, and `Ctrl-Q` to exit the browser:
+We'll also add a keyboard shortcut for quitting the browser.[^one-more] Let's make all these shortcuts in the event loop use the `Ctrl` modifier key so they don't interfere with normal typing: `Ctrl-Left` to go back, `Ctrl-L` to type in the address bar, `Ctrl-T` to create a new tab, `Ctrl-Tab` to switch to the next tab, and `Ctrl-Q` to exit the browser: